WistfulHopes/NightSkyEngine/README.md

 The following additional plugins are used:

 - GGPOUE4, originally by @BwdYeti, then forked by @erebuswolf, and finally modified for use in Night Sky Engine.
-- Common Loading Screen, from the Lyra Starter Game.

 All sound effects are from [this site](http://osabisi.sakura.ne.jp/m2/).